Dhakaiya Kutti dialect

 Dhakaiya Kutti Bengali (ঢাকাইয়া কুট্টি বাংলা), also known as Old Dhakaiya Bengali (পুরান ঢাকাইয়া বাংলা) or simply Dhakaiya, is a Bengali dialect, spoken by the Kutti-Bengalis of Old Dhaka in Bangladesh.
-This dialect is fully mutually intelligible with Standard Bengali and other varieties of Bengali.
+This dialect is highly mutually intelligible with Standard Bengali and other varieties of Bengali.
 It is not used in formal settings anymore although historically the local Bais and Bara panchayets are said to have used it sometimes.

 Features

 Dhakaiya Kutti Bengali is a typical eastern dialect of Bengali.
 As a result of interaction with the Urdu-speaking people in Old Dhaka, many Urdu loanwords entered in the dialect.
-It has only a few breathy voiced sounds in comparison to Standard Bengali.
-Some breathy voiced sounds such as [gʱ], [d̪ʱ], [bʱ] are pronounced like deaspirated sounds [], [] and [] respectively.
+It has only a few voiced aspirated sounds in comparison to Standard Bengali.
+Some voiced aspirated sounds such as [gʱ], [d̪ʱ], [bʱ] are pronounced like deaspirated and implosivised sounds [], [] and [] respectively.
 The uses of epenthesis are extensively seen in the dialect like other typical eastern Bengali dialects whereas the standard dialect shows features like syncope and umlaut.
 The use of double sounds in certain words are also quite common.
-The word for younger brother-in-law, shala (শালা) in Standard Bengali and hala (হালা) in Dhakaiya Kutti Bengali and other eastern dialects, is seen as offensive in almost all Bengali dialects except in the Dhakaiya Kutti dialect this is a common and inoffensive word which can be applied to teachers, parents and animals.
+The word for younger brother-in-law, shala (শালা) in Standard Bengali and hala (হালা) in Dhakaiya Kutti Bengali and other eastern dialects, is seen as offensive in almost all Bengali dialects; in the Dhakaiya Kutti dialect, however, this is a common and inoffensive word which can be applied to teachers, parents and animals.